trevorks1/Server-Side-Calculator/README.md

 Also having two other buttons that would submit those calculations and one to clear the field.
 Then i stored that data into a history of past calculations- and made it easy to display the result and the history on the page.

+## Duration:

+Three day weekend.

+To see the full version of this App: N/A

+## Usage

+1. Enter in input fields 1 and 2.
+2. Click either operator to calculate.
+3. Click the = or submit button to calculate.
+4. Result will display under input fields and button.
+5. You can then use C button to clear the fields.
+6. History will display under Result.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).